PanDAWMS/panda-docs/docs/source/database/postgres.rst

 ===========================

 It is possible to export tables and sequences almost automatically.
-Procedures need many patches, while functions need few since their usage is very limited.
+Procedures need many patches, while functions are directory created since they are very few.

 Tables and Sequences
 ^^^^^^^^^^^^^^^^^^^^^^